coryzibell/nanoslugs/README.md

 ## Installation

 Visit the Plugin Store in your Craft 3 control panel and install from there.
-Slugger costs nothing.
+Nanoslugs costs nothing.
 Visit the Plugin Store in your Craft 3 control panel.
 It costs nothing.

 Or...